yamini-nlp/llm-reliability-lab/README.md

 LLM Reliability Lab is a browser-accessible evaluation platform that benchmarks LLM reliability on medical QA tasks.
 The system measures accuracy, classifies hallucination types, and compares prompt strategy effectiveness across multiple open-source model families via live Groq Cloud API inference — without requiring any local compute infrastructure.

-The platform is designed to make LLM evaluation reproducible and accessible: the full pipeline from configuration to hallucination inspection runs in the browser, and results are exportable as structured text reports.
+The full pipeline from configuration to hallucination inspection runs in the browser, and results are exportable as structured text reports.
+A structured write-up documenting the methodology, hallucination taxonomy, experimental design, and results is included in `/paper`.

 ---

-## Problem Statement
+## 🎯 Problem Statement

 LLMs are increasingly used in high-stakes domains including healthcare, clinical decision support, and medical education.
 Their tendency to generate confident but factually incorrect responses poses risks when deployed without systematic evaluation.

 Three specific gaps motivated this platform:

-1. Most benchmarks report aggregate accuracy only, without classifying how or why models fail
+- Most benchmarks report aggregate accuracy only, without classifying **how or why** models fail
-2. Cross-model and cross-prompt comparisons are rarely conducted on identical question sets under identical conditions
+- Cross-model and cross-prompt comparisons are rarely conducted on identical question sets under identical conditions
-3. Existing evaluation tools require specialised infrastructure and are inaccessible to non-specialist researchers
+- Existing evaluation tools require specialised infrastructure and are inaccessible to non-specialist researchers

 ---

-## Research Motivation
+## 💡 Key Finding

-The central finding from this benchmark: **prompt strategy is not cosmetic**.
-Chain-of-thought prompting reduces the hallucination rate to approximately half that of zero-shot on this benchmark.
-On a 20-question medical QA set:

-- LLaMA 3 70B zero-shot: 70% accuracy, 20% hallucination rate
-- LLaMA 3 70B chain-of-thought: 85% accuracy, 10% hallucination rate

-The gap between a 10% and 20% hallucination rate in a clinical tool is the difference between a research aid and a patient risk.
-This platform provides the infrastructure to quantify and communicate that gap.
+**Prompt strategy is not cosmetic.** Chain-of-thought prompting reduces the hallucination rate to approximately half that of zero-shot on this benchmark.
+On a 20-question medical QA set, LLaMA 3 70B moves from 20% hallucination rate (zero-shot) to 10% (chain-of-thought).
+In a clinical tool, the difference between a 10% and 20% hallucination rate is the difference between a research aid and a patient risk.

 ---

-## Dataset
+## 📋 Dataset

 **Primary benchmark:** 20 curated medical QA pairs with verified ground truth answers.